Enrollment for Fall 2019 Tutoring is open.

 Although one of the primary activities at the Writing Center is working on drafts of papers, it is important to attend even on days when you do not have a rough draft or an assignment.
 Bring course readings/other course work with you on such days.

-ABSENCE POLICY: In order to sign up, you must make a commitment to attend at least once a week for up to 10 consecutive weeks.
-If you sign up later in the semester, you may be scheduled for four or fewer sessions.
+ABSENCE POLICY: In order to sign up, you must make a commitment to attend at least once a week for at least four consecutive weeks.
+If you sign up at the end of the semester, you may be scheduled for only four sessions.
 There is no such thing as an "excused" absence at the Center.
-If you miss TWO out of FIVE sessions or ANY out of FOUR OR FEWER sessions, you will be dropped from the Writing Center schedule.
+You must attend FOUR of the first FIVE sessions or you will be dropped from the Writing Center schedule and receive a FAIL.
+Once you have attended FOUR of the first FIVE sessions, you will receive a PASS on your transcript.
+When you PASS, you earn a second absence.

 ***If you are registered for at least FOUR sessions and are dropped due to absences as a full-time undergraduate student, you will receive a "FAIL" grade on your transcript for the tutoring course (355:096).
 We suggest that you make every attempt to attend all sessions.
 However, if you are unable to attend, please notify the Center (848-445-4048) in advance.
 This notification is NOT an excuse for your absence, but a notification to your tutor that you will not be attending.